CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ## Conditions for Enhanced Funding {#CEF}

 Please visit the [Conditions for Enhanced Funding (CEF)]({{site.baseurl}}/Conditions for Enhanced Funding/CEFs/) page on GitHub for examples of evidence.
-The CEF includes privacy and security (see CEF 9, 12, and 18).
+The CEF includes privacy and security (please refer to CEF 9, 12, and 18).

 Please visit the [CEF Tips and Best Practices]({{site.baseurl}}/Conditions for Enhanced Funding/CEF Tips/) page on GitHub for additional tips and best practices.